-In a recent paper, Bovens and Rabinowicz (2001) have compared the epistemic performance of the two procedures (see also Pettit and Rabinowicz 2001).
+However, both Pettit's and Chapman's arguments are concerned almost exclusively with the procedural merits of the premise-versus conclusion-based procedures.
+Bovens and Rabinowicz (2001a, 2001b), by contrast, have compared the two procedures from an epistemic perspective (see also Pettit and Rabinowicz 2001; on the distinction between procedural and epistemic conceptions of democracy, see List and Goodin 2001).
 Supposing - in the framework of the Condorcet jury theorem - that there is an independent fact of the matter on whether each of P and Q is true (and, by implication, on whether R is true), they study the likelihood that the premise- and conclusion-based procedures reach the correct decision on R. In this section, the Condorcet jury framework will be connected with the present probability-theoretic framework, and the implications of the Condorcet jury assumptions for the probability of collective inconsistencies will be discussed.
-I will also present alternative proofs of some of the results by Bovens and Rabinowicz, including convergence results (some of them in appendix 3).
+I also present alternative proofs as well as extensions of some of the results by Bovens and Rabinowicz, particularly convergence results (some of them in appendix 3).
+In section 4 below, I provide generalizations of the results to a disjunctive version of the doctrinal paradox as well as to cases of more than two premises.

-Following Bovens and Rabinowicz, we assume (i) that each individual has probabilities p and q of making a correct judgment on P and Q, respectively, where p, q > 0.5 (informally, these probabilities are interpreted as the "competence" of the individual); (ii)
+We assume (i) that each individual has probabilities p and q of making a correct judgment on P and on Q, respectively, where p, q > 0.5 (informally, these probabilities are interpreted as the "competence" of the individual); (ii) each individual's judgments on P and on Q are independent from each other; (iii) the judgments of different individuals are independent from each other.
+Again, these assumptions are in the spirit of the classical Condorcet jury theorem.
+At the end of this section we briefly address the effects of dependencies between the same individual's judgments on P and on Q.